Frequently Asked Questions

 What is being proposed?

 The proposals for a Strategic Rail Freight Interchange (SRFI) are at an early stage of development.
 The emerging proposals include a rail terminal to the north of the site and warehousing positioned either side of a central access road.
 A new link road to the M40 junction 10 is also envisaged, with significant improvement works to the junction together with improvements to the local road network around Ardley and Middleton Stoney.
-Preparation of the proposals is ongoing, and the draft plans are now presented to the community as part of the first public consultation which began on 9th May 2022.

 Why here?